Skip to contents

 Note

 Sometimes the optimization can fail to converge because the problem is not convex.
 A warning will be displayed if so.
-In these cases, try simply re-fitting the weights without changing anything.
+In these cases, try simply re-fitting the weights without changing anything (but see the Reproducibility section above).
 If the method repeatedly fails, you should try another method or change the supplied parameters (though this is uncommon).
-Increasing max_iter might help.
+Increasing max_iter or changing adaptive_rho_interval might help.

 If it seems like the weights are balancing the covariates but you still get a failure to converge, this usually indicates that more iterations are needs to find the optimal solutions.
 This can occur when moments or int are specified. max_iter should be increased, and setting verbose = TRUE allows you to monitor the process and examine if the optimization is approaching convergence.